MLK Action

 Mission Statement

 The Martin Luther King, Jr. Action Team is the racial justice arm of the Nauset Interfaith Association (NIA) working in partnership with the people of Cape Cod.
 Our mission is to address systemic racial injustice by educating ourselves and others and building transformative relationships.
-Through conversations that raise awareness, community organizing, cultural events, and educational programs, we move toward more deeply integrated, racially diverse communities on Cape Cod.
+Through conversations that raise awareness, community organizing, cultural events, and educational programs, we move toward more deeply integrated and equitable communities on Cape Cod.

 New & Exciting…

-Here we’ll post news & activities that the MLK Action Team wants to share with our neighbors
+News & activities the MLK Action Team wants to share with our neighbors (see details below)

 View MLK Action Team Public Service Announcement with Lower Cape TV here: https://vimeo.com/816645523